neka-nat/distributed_rl/README.md

 ## System
 In our system, there are two processes, Actor and Learner.
-In Learner process, thread of the replay memory are running at the same time, and these processes are communicating using Redis.
+In Learner process, thread of the replay memory runs at the same time, and these processes communicate using Redis.

 ![system](images/system.png)